servicecoinrwb/real-yield-dashboard/README.md

-Service Kernel Framework: Documentation
+🧩 Service Kernel Framework: Documentation
-🧩 1.
-Overview
 The Service Kernel Framework is a modular, DAO-controlled system built on Arbitrum for deploying capital and routing yield.
 It provides a robust architecture for DAOs to fund automated strategies (bots) or real-world entities (like contractors or businesses) and to collect and distribute the resulting profits in a secure and programmable way.

 The framework is designed to bridge the gap between DeFi capital and real-world utility, enabling use cases like on-chain invoicing, seasonal working capital loans, and automated yield generation without the need for traditional overcollateralization.

-🔧 2.
-Core Concepts & Contracts
+🔧 Core Concepts & Contracts
 The framework consists of three primary smart contracts and one key role: the Solver.

 Contracts